KWellesly/CS_4455_Buzz/README.txt

 CONTROLS
 - Use the arrow keys or wasd keys to move your character
-- Left shift - Run
+- Hold Left shift - Run
 - Ctrl or Left Click - Interact
 - 1, 2, 3 - Abilities from power ups
 - Esc - Pause game